rjslingshot/houses-website/docs/design.md

+:diamonds::clubs::hearts::spades:

+## Core Tenants
-Every game in the **Houses** collection is meticulously crafted according to a set of core design tenants, ensuring a consistently rich and rewarding experience:
+Every game in the **Houses** collection is meticulously crafted according to a set of design guidelines, ensuring a consistently rich and rewarding experience:

 * **Playing Cards Only**: Every game uses a simple deck of playing cards as its core engine.
 * **Luck of the Draw**: Players draw random cards and must adapt their strategy to win with them.